nens/threedi-docs/source/e_2d_tutorial.rst

 .. image:: image/06_numerical.png
     :alt: Numerical settings

-As with the previous settings, open the attribute table, toggle the editing mode, switch to form view and add a feature.
+As with the previous settings, open the attribute table, toggle the editing mode, switch to form view and add a feature if the settings do not yet contain one.
-Complete the following settings:
+Change the settings, where required, to the following values:

 .. csv-table:: General
     :header: "Setting", "Value for this tutorial", "Comments"